We are 100% committed to funding cutting edge research.

 In all of it, we are committed to directing 100% of donations to those doing the work.
 To that end, we are a 100%-volunteer organization.

-The Barbara T. Foundation focuses its funding across three areas: detection, prevention and a cure for ovarian cancer.
+The Barbara T. Ferraro Ovarian Cancer Research Foundation focuses its funding across several areas: detection, prevention and a cure for ovarian cancer.

 We are also considering future funding directions at MD Anderson that include, but are not limited to: